-According to new research, chores, if started at a young age of three or four, can lead to adults who are more likely to be self-sufficient, achieve academic and early career success, and have good relationships with family and friends, as found in a study conducted by Marty Rossmann of the University of Minnesota.
+According to new research, chores, if started with children at a young age of three or four, can lead to adults who are more likely to be self-sufficient, achieve academic and early career success, and have good relationships with family and friends, as found in a study conducted by Marty Rossmann of the University of Minnesota.

 Introducing Kids to Chores: the Survival Guide